jokerzmn/xenon_750_driver/README.md

 permissions to open USB devices.

 To customize mouse you need to provide the driver with the path of a config file.
-In the mouse_config.cfg file you can find a config file template with default mouse settings and instructions for each section.
+In the mouse.cfg file you can find a config file template with default mouse settings and instructions for each section.

 If you have more than one Xenon 750 mouse you can pass bus_number and port_number